R614 (South Africa)

 The R614 is a Regional Route in South Africa.

 Route

 Its western terminus is the R33 just south of Albert Falls.
 It runs east, through Wartburg along the northern edge of the Valley of a Thousand Hills.
 The route ends at the R102 at Tongaat.
+It is an alternative route to the N3 for travel between the North Coast and Pietermaritzburg.